TcMenu/IoAbstraction/README.md

 	// Example 2, Up / down buttons acting like an encoder setupUpDownButtonEncoder(pinUpBtn, pinDownBtn, onEncoderChange);

-	// Example 3, same as example 1, but with two encoders HardwareRotaryEncoder* firstEncoder = new HardwareRotaryEncoder(firstEncoderAPin, firstEncoderBPin, onFirstEncoderChange);
+	// Example 3, advanced usage, same as example 1, but with two encoders HardwareRotaryEncoder* firstEncoder = new HardwareRotaryEncoder(firstEncoderAPin, firstEncoderBPin, onFirstEncoderChange);
 	HardwareRotaryEncoder* secondEncoder = new HardwareRotaryEncoder(secondEncoderAPin, secondEncoderBPin, onSecondEncoderChange);
 	switches.setEncoder(0, firstEncoder);
 	switches.setEncoder(1, secondEncoder);

+Then lastly we set the precision of the encoder (IE the range)

 	// After initialising, we set the maximum value (from 0) that the encoder represents
 	// along with the current value
 	switches.changeEncoderPrecision(maximumEncoderValue, 100);

-	// then if you want to change the precision of other than the first encoder switches.changeEncoderPrecision(1, maximumValue, currentValue);
+	// advanced usage: if you want to change the precision of other than the first encoder switches.changeEncoderPrecision(1, maximumValue, currentValue);

 ### Notes for using more than rotary encoder at the same time